 Grady Memorial Hospital is located on Central Avenue in the City of Delaware.
 Some services have relocated to the future site of the Grady campus at the northeast corner of U.S. 23 and OhioHealth Boulevard.
 Grady competes with northern Franklin County Hospitals, such as Riverside Methodist Hospital, Olentangy River Road in Columbus, and St. Ann's in Westerville.
+Services provided by Grady include (but not limited to): cancer care, emergency and trauma, heart and vascular, imaging and radiology, maternity and neuroscience.
 Medical uses would be well suited for areas near the I-71 Interchange, along 36/37, and along Sawmill Parkway.